massacodes/music-player/README.md

 ## Credits

-icons by João Gabriel Mendes Corrêa from thenounproject.com — licensed under CC BY 3.0
+icons by João Gabriel Mendes Corrêa and Chintuza from thenounproject.com — licensed under CC BY 3.0